kubermatic/docs/content/kubermatic/master/guides/datacenters/_index.en.md

 It is also possible to edit the existing Datacenter, everything can be changed except the seed:
 ![Edit Datacenter](04-edit-dc.png)
-*NOTICE: editing does not affect existing user clusters that were created using this datacenter*

 When we are satisfied with our new datacenter, we can use it in the Cluster creation wizard:
 ![Use Datacenter](05-use-dc-in-cluster-creation.png)

 To delete the datacenter, just click on the trash icon in the admin panel:
 ![Delete Datacenter](06-delete-dc.png)

+{{% notice note %}}
-*NOTICE: deleting does not affect existing user clusters that were created using this datacenter*
+Editing or deleting a datacenter does not affect existing user clusters that were created using it.
+{{% /notice %}}

 ### Management through static files - datacenter.yaml